 The problem?
 Whilst this increases the chances of getting reviews, it doesn’t increase the chances of your customers finding your product.

-Amazon Vine (vendors only)
+Amazon Vine (For Vendors)

 Amazon Vine is Amazon’s own reviewer program.
 Customers with a track record of leaving lots of reviews that are perceived as useful and trustworthy are invited to be part of ‘Vine Voices’.
 Participants receive free products to test and provide honest reviews.